-The recent eBook Service Quality Management in the Microservices Age discusses what’s needed to “thrive in the brave new world of Microservices”.
-The concepts are a good start, but they inspired us to think about what you MUST have to manage modern applications (microservices, containerized, cloud, etc.).
-What we came up with are pillars of application management – six fundamental items that are required to effectively manage today’s modern dynamic applications.
+Two recent eBooks titled Service Quality Management in the Microservices Age and Application Performance Management in Containerized World discuss the challenges and monitoring functionality needed to “thrive in the brave new world of containerized microservices”.While these concepts are a good start, they inspired us to think about what functionality must be in application monitoring tools to enable them to help Ops and DevOps teams manage performance of modern dynamic applications (microservices, containerized, cloud, etc.).
+The result are these pillars of application management – six fundamental functional needs required in your monitoring tool so that it can help you effectively manage today’s modern dynamic applications.

 Why Are Modern Applications More Difficult to Monitor and Manage?

-Like the number of components in a modern app, the reasons are varied and numerous.
+Just like the number of components in a modern app, the reasons making these applications difficult to monitor are varied and numerous.
 Let’s start with the idea of loosely coupled application components.
-We saw some of this as SOA emerged as a primary application architecture, but never to this extent.
-What started as a few calls in the middle of a SOA App has ballooned into an all out blitz of constant change.
+Some of these issues started to emerge as SOA became a primary application architecture, but not even close to the extent of today’s applications.
+What started as a few calls in the middle of a SOA Application has ballooned into an all out blitz of constant change.

 From automation to service level management, everything has to change for DevOps to effectively manage the modern application.
 In fact, six distinct things must be considered.